Amartya101/TuBA-Original_Slower/README.md

 # TuBA
 TuBA - Tunable Biclustering Algorithm for Gene Expression Datasets

-INSTRUCTIONS FOR USING TuBA’s CODE
+## INSTRUCTIONS FOR USING TuBA’s CODE

-1. System Requirements
+### 1. System Requirements

 It is recommended that the code for TuBA be run on a machine with at least 16GB RAM with an R version not older than 3.3.0.
 The run time of the code can vary between 2 - 14 hrs depending on the size of the dataset and the choice of the knobs.

-2. Packages Required
+### 2. Packages Required

-The following packages have been used in TuBA’s Code: data.table, plyr and igraph.
+The following packages have been used in TuBA’s Code: '''data.table, plyr and igraph.'''

 They can be installed by using the following commands in R: